andeya/tp-ext/mod-cliSession/README.md

 ## cliSession

-Client session which has connection pool.
+Client session which has efficient and load balancing connection pool.

+### Feature

+- Non exclusive, shared connection pool
+- Making full use of the asynchronous communication advantages of each connection
+- Load balancing mechanism of traffic level
+- Real-time monitoring of connection status

 ### Usage